wlg0005/neumorphism/_posts/2021-04-8-CyberFastTrack Spring 2021 Writeups.md

 If you scan `frame.png`, you get the following text: `Hey, I've put the flag into the other file using the same trick we always use.
 You know what to do. :)`

 So, we know that flag is within `code.png`.
-One of the first things I noticed was that the border of `code.png` is black while the border of `frame.png`.
+One of the first things I noticed was that the border of `code.png` is black while the border of `frame.png` is white.
 This made me think of the bitwise operation XOR which evaluates to true when the number of true inputs is odd.
 So if we imagine that the color black = 0 and the color white = 1, then the output would be white (1).

 With that understanding, let's trying to XOR these images together!
 I used a tool called [StegSolve](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) to perform this operation for me.
 Opening up `code.png` in StegSolve, and then choosing `Analyse -> Image Combiner` shows the XOR of the two images: